-Secondly, you will study Education where the focus is on: the functions of the education system; educational policies; the differential educational achievement of social groups and how relationships and processes within the school system and external factors impact achievement.
-Also in this paper you will look at sociological research methods.
+Secondly, you will study Education where the focus is on: the functions of the education system; educational policies; the differential educational achievement of social groups and how relationships and processes within the school system and external factors affect achievement.
+Also for this paper you will look at sociological research methods.

 How is the course assessed?

 Assessment is by three written exam papers.
 Each paper is 2 hours long, consisting of a range of short and extended writing questions.

 What skills will I need and develop in this course?

 In order to achieve this understanding of our society to an appropriate level or depth, detail and sophistication you must be able to debate, evaluate, interpret and apply a wide range of sociological knowledge, theories and research evidence about late 20th and early 21st Century Britain and its institutions, issues and problems.
 Reading articles and texts, writing essays and individual study form substantial features of the course.

 What can the course lead to in terms of higher education and future careers?

 Sociology is recognised for entry to all universities and by employers for a wide variety of jobs and careers.
 Sociology trains you to answer the ‘what’, ‘how’ and ‘why’ questions about human societies, giving you a competitive edge in the job market and providing a strong intellectual background for students considering careers in the professions or business, health and welfare, administration, education, journalism, public relations, police or research.

 What are the formal entry requirements for this course?